Dylantje/PVOutput-S0-Uploader/README.md

 # PVOutput-S0-Uploader
 Based on the great Solarmeter code, big thanks to Harold65<br>

-Dy a Arduino uno with a Ethetnetshield, with a powersupply <br>
+By a Arduino Uno with a Ethetnetshield, and a good powersupply <br>
 By a S0 meter and change by the install, the input and output [ so the counter counts when the solarpannels are wroking ]<br>

 Download the Zip <br>